Plane with 62 people aboard crashes in fiery wreck in Brazil's Sao Paulo state

 Plane with 62 people aboard crashes in fiery wreck in Brazil’s Sao Paulo state

-The airline Voepass confirmed in a statement that a plane headed for Sao Paulo’s international airport Guarulhos crashed in the city of Vinhedo with 58 passengers and 4 crew members aboard.
+The airline VOEPASS confirmed in a statement that a plane headed for Sao Paulo’s international airport Guarulhos crashed inside a gated community in the city of Vinhedo with 58 passengers and 4 crew members aboard.
 The statement didn’t say what caused the accident.

 At an event in southern Brazil, President Luiz Inácio Lula da Silva asked the crowd to stand and observe a minute of silence as he shared the news.
 He said that it appeared that all passengers and crew aboard had died, without elaborating as to how that information had been obtained.

 Firefighters, military police and the civil defense authority dispatched teams to the crash site in Vinhedo.
-Authorities sealed off the entrance to the residential area where the plane went down, as journalists waited outside for updates.
+Authorities sealed off the entrance to the residential area where the plane went down, as journalists outside watched as official vehicles including ambulances drove in and waited for updates.

+“I thought it was going to fall in our yard,” a resident and witness who gave her name only as Ana Lucia told reporters near the crash site.
+“It was scary, but thank God there were no victims among the locals.
+It seems that the 62 people inside the plane were the real victims, though.”

+Video obtained by The Associated Press from a bystander and verified shows at least two bodies strewn about flaming pieces of wreckage.

 The plane departed from Cascavel, in the state of Parana.